Welcome to Exhibits UofT!

 3. Add items

-For instructions on how to create items, go here.
+Start by consulting instructions on how to create items.

 This step is optional.
 If you want to use html to import images to an exhibit or create a text-based exhibit, there's no need to create items.
 How you use Exhibits is up to you!